SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-other-products-bundle/integration-powerbi.md

 ### Working with reports

 Once the settings are defined, you can access and work with the reports.
-In the navigator, select **Microsoft PowerBI** and then **Reports**.
+In the navigator, select **Microsoft Power BI**.
+The menu entry is only shown if the connection settings are defined.

 On the reports page, click **Select report** in the action bar.
 A dialog opens with two drop-down boxes.
 In the first drop-down box, all workspaces which grant member or admin access to the service principal are listed.
 Select the workspace you are interested in.
 The second drop-down box provides all reports of the selected workspace.
 Select a report from the drop-down box.
 Click **Select** to open the report or **Cancel** to close the dialog without selecting a report.